 Proper brushing and flossing go a long way keeping gum disease at bay.
-However, despite the best of efforts you will still get the formation of plaque over time.
-Plaque turns into calculus (tartar), which becomes a rough and retentive surface encouraging further build up of plaque.
+However, despite the best of efforts, you will still get the formation of plaque over time.
+Plaque turns into calculus (tartar), which becomes a rough and retentive surface encouraging the further build-up of plaque.
 The plaque produces bacteria which can infect your gums and teeth.
 If this is left long enough the gum tissue and bone that supports the teeth will start to deteriorate.

 What is gum disease?

-Gum health can be broken down into three major category:
+Gum health can be broken down into three major categories:

 Healthy – This is when the teeth are free from plaque and calculus.
 Gums are firm, pink and healthy.

-Periodontitis – This is when the supporting bone and gum tissue that hold the teeth in placed are damaged.
+Periodontitis – This is when the supporting bone and gum tissue that holds the teeth in place are damaged.
 There will be signs of bone loss and gum tissue loss.
-These damages are irreversible and requires urgent professional attention.
+These damages are irreversible and require urgent professional attention.
 As further delay can lead to more severe consequences such as tooth loss.

 The only way to remove plaque and calculus safely is to have a professional clean by your dentist or oral health therapist.
 An ultrasonic scaler is used to shake and vibrate off all the hard deposit that is on the tooth.
 This is accompanied by a constant flow of water to flush and cool down the heat generated by the ultrasonic scaler.